ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Methodology

 \subsection{Heterogeneous Graph Construction}

-Prior work on smart contract analysis has shown that modeling contracts as graphs that capture control and data dependencies substantially improves vulnerability detection compared to token-level or AST-only representations \cite{zhuang2021smart,liu2021combining}.
-More recent systems build unified or heterogeneous graphs that integrate AST, CFG, and DFG information and report state-of-the-art performance on large Solidity benchmarks \cite{seo2024software,xu2024mvd}.
-Heterogeneous graph transformers tailored to smart contracts (exemplified by MANDO-HGT) similarly rely on combining call, control-flow, and semantic relations to capture complex exploit patterns \cite{nguyen2023mando}.
-These results motivate ORACAL's decision to explicitly construct and fuse CFG, DFG, and CG into a single heterogeneous contract graph.
+Prior work has shown that modeling smart contracts as graphs capturing control and data dependencies substantially improves vulnerability detection over token-level or AST-only representations \cite{zhuang2021smart,liu2021combining}.
+More recent systems integrate AST, CFG, and DFG into unified heterogeneous graphs and report state-of-the-art performance on large Solidity benchmarks \cite{seo2024software,xu2024mvd}, with heterogeneous graph transformers such as MANDO-HGT further demonstrating the value of combining call, control-flow, and semantic relations to capture complex exploit patterns \cite{nguyen2023mando}.
+These findings motivate ORACAL's explicit construction and fusion of CFG, DFG, and CG into a single heterogeneous contract graph.